Rajeeeeesssss/BlockchainSimulator/Project Report.md

 This project successfully simulates a blockchain, demonstrating how transactions are stored in blocks, how blocks are mined using proof-of-work, and how the chain maintains its integrity.
 It provides a solid foundation for understanding blockchain technology and can be extended to more advanced blockchain applications.

----

-If you want, I can **also create a nicely formatted Word/PDF version** of this report ready to submit, complete with **diagrams of blockchain and block structure** for visuals.

-Do you want me to do that next?